-Dr Benjamin Wilkie lectures in Australian Studies and is an Early Career Development Fellow at Deakin University's Warrnambool campus.
-He is also a member of the Alfred Deakin Institute.
-Ben's research interests include histories of the Australian environment and landscape, and histories of the Scottish diaspora in Australia.Read more on Ben's profile
+Dr Benjamin Wilkie is an Honorary Fellow in the School of Humanities and Social Sciences.
+His research interests include histories of the Australian environment and landscape, and histories of the Scottish diaspora in Australia.Read more on Ben's profile

 Ben is currently researching and writing a new cultural and environmental history of the Grampians-Gariwerd national park for CSIRO Publishing.
 He is also investigating the environmental legacies of war on the Australian home front during the twentieth century.

 Ben's research has also focused on Scotland, Australia, and the British Empire from the late-18th to the early-20th century.
-His forthcoming book for Boydell & Brewer is The Scots in Australia 1788-1938.
+His recent book for Boydell & Brewer is The Scots in Australia 1788-1938.

 Australian & New Zealand Environmental History Network